JakeSoGreat/dnd-character/README.md

 ![Character Creation - 4](home/static/images/characterform4.png)
 ![Character Creation - 5](home/static/images/characterform5.png)

+The Character Creation Form is a multi-step interface designed to guide users through building a new D&D character.
+Each section collects essential details, including name, level, ability scores, race, background, alignment, and class selections.
+The form supports multi-classing, custom spell and item additions, and real-time validation to ensure all entries meet D&D rules.
+Intuitive navigation and clear field descriptions make the process accessible for both new and experienced players.

 ### Character Detail View

 ![Character Detail Page](home/static/images/characterdetail.png)

+The Character Detail page presents a comprehensive view of an individual D&D character.
+It displays all key attributes, including name, level, race, background, alignment, ability scores, classes (with multi-class support), spells, items, and feats.
+The layout is organized for clarity, allowing users to easily review and manage their character’s information.
+Action buttons enable quick editing or deletion, and the design adapts seamlessly to both desktop and mobile devices for optimal usability.

 ### Mobile Responsive Design

 ![Mobile Responsive View](home/static/images/responsive.png)

+The website is fully responsive, ensuring an optimal user experience across all devices.
+The layout automatically adapts to different screen sizes, from smartphones and tablets to desktops.
+Navigation menus collapse into a mobile-friendly format, forms and tables resize for readability, and images scale appropriately.
+All interactive elements remain accessible and easy to use on touch devices, providing a seamless experience whether you're managing characters at your desk or on the go.

 ---